Why Visier

 Summary

-The first reporting deadline for FY 2024 will come around quickly.
-In advance of this, companies will need to have all of the data collected and prepared for use, with enough time dedicated to agree on a common interpretation across the business and to write up the mandatory explanation that must accompany the data as part of the disclosure.
+In advance of the first reporting deadline, companies will need to have all of the data collected and prepared for use, with enough time dedicated to agree on a common interpretation across the business and to write up the mandatory explanation that must accompany the data as part of the disclosure.

 Preparing for and successfully complying with the new rules will also require a new level of communication between ESG and HR professionals, communication plans and skills to gain the attention and assistance of other teams (including boards), and the right technology to deliver on the new requirements.